grnet/snf-image-creator/docs/install.rst

  * progress [http://pypi.python.org/pypi/progress]
  * Python interface to sendfile [http://pypi.python.org/pypi/pysendfile]

-The first six programs (python2, python-dev, setuptools, Python-Dialog, python-gevent and libguestfs) need to be installed manually by the user.
+The first four programs (python2, setuptools, Python-Dialog, and libguestfs) need to be installed manually by the user.
 In an Ubuntu 12.04 LTS system this can be achieved by installing packages provided by the distribution, using the following command:

 .. code-block:: console